-Surprised?
-You shouldn’t be — a whopping 70% of teachers say their classrooms are not regularly disinfected by custodians, and over half report spending their own money and time cleaning to reduce the number of germs in their classrooms.
+This isn’t surprising, considering over 70% of teachers say their classrooms are not regularly disinfected by custodians, and more than half report spending their own money and time cleaning to cut the number of germs in their classrooms.

-If you have a school-aged child, you probably already know that they get colds an average of 6.5 times a year, with each infection lasting three to five days.
-These infections don’t just keep the children home from school; they also result in parents missing approximately 125 million workdays a year caring for their sick children.
+If you have a young student, you probably already know that they get colds an average of 6.5 times a year, with each infection lasting about three to five days.
+These infections result in parents missing approximately 125 million workdays a year caring for their sick children.
 Teachers are also not immune, and they take an average of 5.3 sick days each school year.

 Most teachers consider their classrooms clean, but clean doesn’t necessarily mean germ-free.
 Sick children often come into school, sneezing on desks, coughing near other students and spreading germs onto pencil sharpeners, cafeteria tables, doorknobs, faucets and more.
 Each item then becomes a colony of germs, waiting to infect the next student who touches it.

-While children are often encouraged to share at school, they should be taught about what is appropriate to share with fellow students.
+Students are often encouraged to share at school, but they must be taught about what is appropriate to share with fellow students.
 Sharing art supplies and toys is great, for example, but many young children don’t realize that sharing cups, food, glasses and other objects prone to germs isn’t.
 Older students should also be cautioned against sharing makeup.

 Teaching children to wash their hands frequently can reduce absenteeism by nearly half.
 Teachers and parents can work together to encourage proper hand washing and teach kids the right techniques, including using water, soap and rubbing for at least 20 seconds.